-Cases of Chikungunya virus have been confirmed in Trinidad and Tobago and the number of reported cases in the region is increasing.
+Cases of Chikungunya virus have been confirmed in Trinidad and Tobago.
 You should take steps to avoid being bitten by mosquitoes.
 For more details about this outbreak, see the website of the National Health Network and Centre.

 Over 30,000 British nationals visit Trinidad and Tobago every year.
 Most visits are trouble-free.

 There are high levels of violent crime, including murder, especially in parts of the capital Port of Spain.
 Robbery and other crimes targeting tourists have occurred.
 See Crime

 There is a low threat from terrorism.
 See Terrorism

 Trinidad and Tobago are rarely affected by hurricanes, but severe tropical storms can occur, which can result in localised flooding and landslides.
 See Hurricanes

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 Take out comprehensive travel and medical insurance before you travel.